apache/airflow/docs/concepts.rst

     hello_name('Airflow users')

-Operator decorator captures returned values and sends them to the :ref:`XCom backend <concepts:xcom>`.
+Task decorator captures returned values and sends them to the :ref:`XCom backend <concepts:xcom>`.
 By default, returned value is saved as a single XCom value.
 You can set ``multiple_outputs`` key argument to ``True`` to unroll dictionaries, lists or tuples into seprate XCom values.
 This can be used with regular operators to create :ref:`functional DAGs <concepts:functional_dags>`.